This is a column I wrote in November a couple of years ago. The timing makes sense, of course, because timing is everything.

 Here goes, celebrating four things today on Nov.
 18.

 The concrete driveway to the Papandrea house was on the left.
 I’d passed it hundreds of times on my way to work at the Daily News office in Jacksonville.
 Looking back, it’s hard to figure out why the driveway and the house to which it was attached never caught my attention.
 The four-lane highway known on state maps as N.C.
 24 doesn’t really have much to recommend it when folks start talking about visual appeal.
-The thing’s flatter than a French runway model and lined with half-nourished scrub pines scratching for what scrawny life could be found in the near-spent Eastern North Carolina soil that reeks of sand, alkaline and saltwater.
+The thing’s flatter than an airport runway and lined with half-nourished scrub pines scratching for what scrawny life could be found in the near-spent Eastern North Carolina soil that reeks of sand, alkaline and saltwater.

 Let’s just say the road to Jacksonville, which is home to the largest Marine Corps base on the East Coast, is paved with, well, let’s just say it’s paved and leave it at that.
 What some call Freedom Way serves its function — mainly delivering hundreds, well thousands of Marines, sailors and expensive Pentagon-issue equipment to the state port in Morehead City about 45 minutes further down the road.
 On the way there they pass a curious assortment of sites.
 There’s the massage parlor where the girls on duty once beat up a guy who tried to rob the place at gunpoint, a row of churches, a Harley dealership called “Hawg Wild” and another massage parlor hidden behind a fence with a neon sign advertising Pleasure Palace.”